Church of St. Nicholas Within, Dublin: The church

+The remains of the church circa 1900.

 The original church was built in the 11th century by Bishop Donat and was dedicated to Saint Nicholas of Myra, the patron saint of sailors.
 It received its name during the episcopate of Alexander de Bicknor (1317–1349), when the parish of St. Nicholas was extended outside the city so as to include the Manor of St. Sepulchre and the Deanery of St Patrick.
 The parish was divided into two parts: St. Nicholas Within the Walls and St. Nicholas Without.

 The church fell into disrepair in the 17th century, and was rebuilt in 1707.
 By 1835 it was again having problems, and it was unroofed, although a chapel in the church, St. Mary's, continued to be used until 1847.
 It was planned to demolish the church and build a new one.
 However, this was never done, and the parish united with that of St. Audoen in 1867.

 The parish

 The parish is mentioned in Pope Celestine III's Bull of 1191, listing prebends.
 The parish was the smallest parish in Dublin, measuring 5 acre, 11 perches.
 At the time of its unification with St. Audoen's the population of the parish was 1,838, of which only 184 belonged to the established (i.e., Church of Ireland) church.
 The parish corresponded to the civil parish of the same name.